Faculty News Briefs

 During 30 May - 3 June 2017, Professor Franz Pedit participated in the LMS Workshop Programme Variational Methods in Submanifold Theory at the University of York, where he spoke about "Classification of homogeneous Willmore 2-spheres in the n-sphere."
 Franz will be on sabbatical for the remainder of the year, serving as Research Professor at the TU-Berlin SFBTR109 (Discretization in Geometry and Dynamics).

-News Briefs will return in September 2017 - have a great summer!
+News Briefs will return in Fall 2017 - have a great summer!

 During the week of 9-14 April, Assistant Professor Nestor Guillen participated in a 5-day workshop at the Banff International Research Station (BIRS) in Alberta, Canada, which he organized in collaboration with Robert McCann (Toronto) and Jun Kitagawa (Michigan State).
 This meeting focused on the emerging topic of Generated Jacobian Equations, and it brought together researchers from across the world who work in diverse fields revolving around Partial Differential Equations, particularly Geometric Optics, Differential Geometry, Optimal Transport, and Economics.
 An archive of material related to the workshop – including the list of abstracts and videos of the talks – can be found here .